WHAT IS GHEE?

 WHY IS YOUR GHEE SO PRICEY?

-We believe in providing you with the highest quality products available, which means using a slow cooking process and the best, organic ingredients.
-We use organic cream from local Canadian farmers which we churn into butter ourselves and then simmer on low heat for a full day before infusing the ghee with organic herbs and hand pouring it into glass jars.
-While this may not be the cheapest way to make ghee, it makes all the difference in terms of quality and taste.
-We use pricey glass jars to preserve the quality of our products, as plastic leaches chemicals.
+We believe in providing you with the highest quality products available, which means using a traditional slow cooking process and organic ingredients.
+We source organic butter from local Canadian farmers who are paid a premium for their dairy.
+When we clarify the butter, the process removes 25-30% of the butter in the form of moisture and milk solids.
+We use pricey glass jars to preserve the quality of our ghee, as plastic leaches chemicals.
 We lab test each and every batch of ghee before selling it to ensure it meets our rigorous quality standards.
 We only use certified organic spices and herbs in our ghee.